Barcelona For Beginners

 Automated ticket machines in the Metro stations are easy to navigate

-Barcelona’s Metro (excellent interactive map here) is a surprisingly extensive underground rail system.
-It is easily the best solution to get around Barcelona when your feet have had enough.
 There are touchscreen ticket vending machines at all stations.
-If you’re planning to use the Metro lash out on a T10 ticket, that gives you 10 rides anywhere on the system in a 30 day period for €11.35, or if you’re planning to squeeze a lot in, there’s a €10.50 unlimited trip (in Zone 1) day ticket.
-Single trip tickets cost €2.40.
+If you’re planning to use the Metro lash out on a T10 ticket.
+It gives you 10 rides anywhere on the system in a 30 day period for €12.15.
+Or if you’re planning to squeeze a lot in, there’s a €17.50 unlimited trip (in Zone 1) 2-day ticket.

 There are taxi stands in busy areas, and you can usually hail one on the street with ease.